In This Article

 Eugenijus Denisov

-SSL (Secure Sockets Layer) certificates are a way for browsers to verify the authenticity of a website.
-An invalid SSL certificate will almost always result in an error message, warning the user not to proceed further (although some browsers may provide means to do so).
+SSL/TLS (Secure Sockets Layer/Transport Layer Security) certificates are a way for client applications and browsers to verify the authenticity of a website.
+An invalid SSL certificate will almost always result in an error message, warning the user not to proceed further (although some browsers may provide a means to do so).

 While they usually shouldn’t be ignored, there’s sometimes a good reason to bypass SSL certificate validation.
-For example, a website may be known, trusted, but simply had the certificate expire.
+For example, a website may be known and trusted, but it simply had the certificate expire.

 Understanding cURL and SSL